pewen/LRFII/index.md

 * **GraphQL**
 * [graphql.org](https://graphql.org)
 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 Esto va de la mano de usar db NoSQL.
+While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request. **Apps using GraphQL can be quick even on slow mobile network connections.**

 ## Cálculos/análisis
 * **NumPy**